 In the following fields PhD positions are regularly available

-- Strongly Coupled Spin-Orbital Systems (Van den Brink) -- Determining physical properties, novel magnetic, orbital ordered and topological ground states of systems with simultaneously strong spin-orbit interactions and substantial electronic correlations.
+- Strongly Interacting Topological Systems (Nogueira, Van den Brink) -- Determining physical properties, novel magnetic, orbital and topological ground states of systems with simultaneously strong spin-orbit interactions and substantial electronic correlations.

 - Quantum Chemistry of Strongly Correlated Materials (Hozoi, van den Brink) -- Developing and applying quantum chemistry methods for correlated electron systems, with an emphasis on magnetic transition metal compounds and the effects of spin-orbit coupling - e.g., iridates and cuprates.